Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Background and Significance

-However, most existing work focuses on discrete and categorical data generation such as demographic information and ICD diagnosis codes.
-There is limited literature on EHR time series data generation, and this area of research has not yet received much attention \citep{Koo2023ACS}.
-Back in 2017, RCGAN \citep{esteban2017realvalued} was created for generating multivariate medical time series data by employing RNNs as the generator and discriminator.
-Until recently, \citet{Yoon2023EHRSafeGH} proposed EHR-Safe that consists of a GAN and an encoder-decoder module.
-EHR-Safe can generate realistic EHR data with various data types including discrete and continuous variables with temporal information.
-Moreover, \citet{Kuo2023SyntheticHL} suggested utilizing diffusion models to synthesize discrete and continuous EHR time series.
-However, their approach mainly relies on Gaussian diffusion and adopts a U-Net \citep{ronneberger2015u} architecture.
+However, most existing work focuses on discrete or tabular data generation.
+There is limited literature on EHR time series data generation, and this area of research has not yet received much attention \cite{Koo2023ACS}.
+Back in 2017, RCGAN \cite{esteban2017realvalued} was created for generating multivariate medical time series data by employing RNNs as the generator and discriminator.
+Until recently, \secondedit{\citeauthor{Yoon2023EHRSafeGH}} \cite{Yoon2023EHRSafeGH} proposed EHR-Safe that consists of a GAN and an encoder-decoder module.
+EHR-Safe can generate realistic time series and static variables in EHR with mixed data types. \secondedit{\citeauthor{li2023generating}} \cite{li2023generating} developed EHR-M-GAN that generates mixed-type time series in EHR using separate encoders for each data type. \secondedit{\citeauthor{Theodorou2023SynthesizeHL}} \cite{Theodorou2023SynthesizeHL} suggested generating longitudinal continuous EHR variables using an autoregressive language model.
+Moreover, \secondedit{\citeauthor{Kuo2023SyntheticHL}} \cite{Kuo2023SyntheticHL} suggested utilizing diffusion models to synthesize discrete and continuous EHR time series.
+However, their approach mainly relies on Gaussian diffusion and adopts a U-Net architecture \cite{ronneberger2015u}.
 The generation of discrete time series is achieved by taking argmax of softmax over real-valued one-hot representations.
-By contrast, our proposed method considers multinomial diffusion for discrete time series generation, allowing the generation of discrete variables directly.
+By contrast, our proposed method considers multinomial diffusion for discrete time series generation, allowing the generation of discrete variables directly. \secondedit{\citeauthor{he2024flexible}}\firstedit{\cite{he2024flexible}, a concurrent work to ours, introduces FLEXGEN-EHR for synthesizing heterogeneous longitudinal EHR data through a latent diffusion method.
+It also addresses missing modalities by formulating an optimal transport problem to create meaningful latent embedding pairs.
+In comparison, our work introduces a direct diffusion model to generate heterogeneous EHR data, effectively handling potential missingness directly within the generation process.}